Wandalen/wTools/module/core/cli_fmt/readme.md

 ## Modules

 - `output` — Process command output with head/tail filtering, width truncation, and stream merging
-- `help` — Render structured CLI help text from typed data with configurable style and TTY-conditional ANSI
+- `help` — Render structured CLI help text from typed data with configurable style and TTY-conditional ANSI: a whole-binary overview template (`CliHelpTemplate`) and a single-subject detail page template (`DetailPageTemplate`) for per-command or per-parameter help

 ## Usage